kpartal1/advent-of-code2023/README.md

 This problem was easier finally!
 I brute forced it initially because I wanted to get a good ranking on the leaderboard, but after lots of optimization and finding out you can use math (thank you [Dragon-Hatcher](https://github.com/Dragon-Hatcher) on GitHub) to find the answer, I got it running super fast and with accurate results.
 So now this is my fastest solution, very cool!

 ### Day 7:
 I used parallel iteration for the first time in this problem, which I think is pretty cool.
 It was super easy because of the Rayon crate so thanks to the creators and contributors of that.
 But overall fun problem, I really enjoyed working on it!
 It does kinda suck that the runtime is so slow, 4ms for both parts, but I assume it'll get worse as AoC continues, and the parallelization got rid of a whole millisecond, so whatever!
 I wonder if there's a faster way to do this problem?
+Many many days later I have returned to this and got rid of the parallelization because I don't want to use any for this and also the times are completely different I must've been running it in debug instead of release mode oops lol.

 ### Day 8:
 This was horrendously difficult for me for some reason tonight.
 But I soldiered through and got it working after hours of trying.
 The worst part was that I knew I needed the lcm, but I just thought you could multiply the numbers together and get the lcm lol.
 So that led me down a massive path of bigints in rust because I was running into overflows (makes sense when you multiply like 6 massive numbers together) and I was trying out different crates and I kept thinking I was gonna need to completely change the approach I was using, but eventually I took a peek at GitHub user [BarrensZeppelin](https://github.com/BarrensZeppelin)'s solution and realized that lcm isn't the same thing as multiplying numbers together and it all clicked that I was right all along lol.